 Using the unproductive area will slowly lead to its rehabilitation.
-Groundcover, as opposed to bare salt scalds, will:
+Benefits of some groundcover include:

-- drop the watertable
+- · dropping the watertable

-- · add to soil fertility when grazed
+- adding to soil fertility when grazed

-- · reduce further evaporation leading to more salinity.
+- · reducing evaporation, leading to less salinity

+- · reducing erosion risk.

 Most importantly, rehabilitation of the land makes it look better, makes it more useful, and adds value to the property.
 There are often grants available for assisting with the work.